12 Year Old Jesus in the Temple: Luke Bible Lesson

 – Bob

-If you have never made the commitment to receive the love and life-changing experience of Jesus Christ, please take a moment to Read John 3:16 for more information.
+If you have never made the commitment to experience the love of Jesus Christ, take a moment to read John 3:16 for more information.